-Unit 1-God's Prophets in the Promised Land
+Units 1 & 3-God's Prophets Elijah and Elisha

 Cover the bulletin board with green backing.
 Place the scalloped clouds border around the sides.
 Use yellow EZ letters to put the following title on the board: God's Prophets.
-Print resources 55-R16a, R16b, R17a, R17b, and R18a-R18e. from the resource CD and cut out the figures and pictures.
+Print resources 55-R25-55-R33 from the resource CD and cut out the figures and pictures.
 Place Elijah and Elisha near the center of the board and put their names under them using yellow EZ letters.
 On Elijah's side, place the pictures of the bread, water droplet, and flame.
 On Elisha's side, place the jar, boy, and flaming chariot.